macs30112-winter23/final-project-team-zebra/README.md

 ## List of Data Sources

-*Further details regarding these, as well as the project (with feedback incorporated) can be found in the updated project report [here](https://github.com/macs30112-winter23/final-project-team-zebra/blob/main/Documentation/FinalReport_TEAMZEBRA.docx.pdf), the updated project slides [here](https://github.com/macs30112-winter23/final-project-team-zebra/blob/main/Documentation/vfSlides_Final%20Project.pdf), and the project video [here].*
+*Further details regarding these, as well as the project (with feedback incorporated) can be found in the updated project report [here](https://github.com/macs30112-winter23/final-project-team-zebra/blob/main/Documentation/FinalReport_TEAMZEBRA.docx.pdf), the updated project slides [here](https://github.com/macs30112-winter23/final-project-team-zebra/blob/main/Documentation/vfSlides_Final%20Project.pdf), and the project video [here](https://www.youtube.com/watch?v=tsqbkxdCCEU).*

 Data Source 1: Pregnancies, Births and Abortions in the United States: National and State Trends
 * Type of data collection: downloading open source data by the Guttmacher Institute available [here](https://osf.io/kthnf/)